wacncontent/CustomizeTool/output/articles/active-directory/active-directory-how-to-integrate.md

 ### Support Azure AD as a Way to Sign In to Your Application

 **Reduce sign in friction and reduce support costs.** By using Azure AD to sign in to your application, your users won't have one more name and password to remember.
 As a developer, you'll have one less password to store and protect.
 Not having to handle forgotten password resets may be a significant savings alone.
 Azure AD powers sign in for some of the world's most popular cloud applications, including Office 365 and Windows Azure.
-With more than 430 million users from nearly 5 million organizations, chances are your user is already signed in to Azure AD.
+With hundreds of millions users from millions of organizations, chances are your user is already signed in to Azure AD.
 Learn more about [adding support for Azure AD sign in](/documentation/articles/active-directory-authentication-scenarios).

 **Simplify sign up for your application.**  During sign up for your application, Azure AD can send essential information about a user so that you can pre-fill your sign up form or eliminate it completely.
 Users can sign up for your application using their Azure AD account via a familiar consent experience similar to those found in social media and mobile applications.
 Any user can sign up and sign in to an application that is integrated with Azure AD without requiring IT involvement.
 Learn more about [signing up you application for Azure AD Account login](/documentation/articles/mobile-services-how-to-register-active-directory-authentication) .